[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 1991

-Two catalogues here were undated, but it is obvious where they fit in the range.
-The Italia catalogue was the same size as the early 1980s catalogues, but all the others were A4.
+Several catalogues here are undated, but it is obvious where they all fit in the range.
+The Italia catalogue was essentially the same size as the Subbuteo World catalogues, but all the others were A4.
+The price lists for this era seem thin on the ground, and are often just a photocopy.
+They no longer seem to be issued in sets.

 1986: A return to catalogues, and this first one was a delight because it was the last outing for the big team range.
 Team numbers reached 636, and 298 were still available to buy (there were just 169 the next year...).
-There were only three boxed editions, Club, World Cup, and International.
+As with 1985, there were only three boxed editions, Club, World Cup, and International.

 1987: